ppy/osu-wiki/CONTRIBUTING.md

 Thanks for taking the time for making the wiki better!

+Check out the following resources to help you get started:

-Please refer to the [Article Style Guide](https://new.ppy.sh/wiki/Article_Style_Guide) for the article styling standards set.
+- [The Article Style Guide](https://new.ppy.sh/wiki/Article_Style_Guide) for the styling standards in wiki.

-If you are a new contributor, make sure to also check out the [getting started guide](https://new.ppy.sh/wiki/osu!wiki_contribution_guide) to be on the right track.
+- [The Getting Started Guide](https://new.ppy.sh/wiki/osu!wiki_contribution_guide)_(If you are a new contributor, you should read this first)_.